 - External Fixation: the temporary insertion, above and below the fracture site, of metal pins or screws that are attached to an external metal stabilizing frame.

 This operation requires two steps: first, repositioning the bone into normal alignment; and second, holding the bone together with metal plates or screws attached to the bone's outer surface.
-If bone fragments are present, the surgeon may hold them together by inserting rods through the bone marrow cavity.

 Healing from a fracture

 People heal at different rates depending on age, general health, and the extent of the injury.
 A fracture may heal in as little as four to eight weeks or it may take months.
+In general, approximately 3 months is required for bones to heal after a fracture.
+Chronic medical conditions, advanced age, or severe injuries may cause a longer recovery period.

 Often, the pain of a fracture will resolve long before the bone is strong enough to bear full weight or resume normal activities.
 Be sure to follow your doctor's recommendations for rest and rehabilitation.